thunlp/UltraChat/README.md

 </p>
 </details>

+## Training
+We provide a training script to fine-tune GPT-J on UltraChat in [`./train`](train).
+- download the released data and put it under `./data`
+- run `accelerate launch train.py` to start training

 ## News
 - April 7, 2023: The second part of Questions about the World is released, it contains 290k generated multi-round dialogues.